 6. Circus party

-If you’re feeling ambitious, a circus-themed party will provide the opportunity for tons of toddler-friendly activities.
+If you’re feeling ambitious, a circus-themed party, like this one from Annachiara Canelli, will provide the opportunity for tons of toddler-friendly activities.
 Think popcorn, clowns (if your child isn’t scared of them) and lots of red-and-white-striped decor.

 7. Character party

 Hiring your child’s favorite character to come play games and sing songs with the kids won’t just entertain the little ones, it will give you a break, too.
 Check out Captain America and Spider-man, Miles Morales-style, at a party from Just4Fun Mascots!

 “You want to be able to spend time with your kids and enjoy the party, not run around like a crazy person, managing all of the logistics the entire time,” says Tolley.

 8. Face painting party

 Bunnies, tigers and butterflies — oh my!
 For the 2-year-old age group, “face painters are always the number one go-to,” says Tolley.

 There are about a zillion different things you could do for a rainbow-themed birthday party.
 And don’t just think about decor — think cakes, cupcakes, goodie bags and even multi-colored sensory bins!

 Does your child have a book they ask you to read over and over?
 Why not turn it into the theme for their party?
 Think of all the snacks you could offer at a “Very Hungry Caterpillar”-themed party, like this one from Yaneisy Fernandez!